uli/dragonbasic/README.md

 ### BASIC Language

-- addition of local variables (which are, incidentally, much faster than globals, so use them!)
+- addition of local variables which are, incidentally, much faster than globals, so use them! (not implemented for arrays and strings)
 - byte and halfword-sized DATA and READ commands
 - support for a default include path; no need to state the full path anymore
 - allows leading underscores in identifiers